stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

       - title: Know Your Patients
         title_align: left
         content: >
-          Just by scanning your visiting card and answering a few questions, patients can book a session with you.
+          Patients can book a session with you just by scanning your visiting card and answering a few questions.
         content_align: left
         actions:
           - label: Learn More